 - For the first 24 hours, do not wash the area of the breast biopsy.
 Keep this area as dry as possible.

 - You may use Tylenol (two tablets) every four to six hours, as needed for discomfort.

 - After 24 hours, you may resume your regular activities if you feel okay.
 Avoid strenuous activity, such as swimming, until the wound heals.

 There are two major things you should watch for after the procedure:

-- Infection-If infection occurs, it will normally not develop until 48 to 72 hours after the procedure.
+- Infection: If infection occurs, it will normally not develop until 48 to 72 hours after the procedure.
 Watch for redness or heat around the incision, excessive swelling, tenderness and drainage.
-If either condition exists, call the numbers below or your physician.